 - Media Analytics Example

 - Sport Management Example

 A cover letter is a business letter that introduces your resume.
 It should be tailored to each company and reflect any special skills or knowledge you possess related to the position.
 Employers can detect generic cover letters and will not be impressed.
 You must research the company and position description to write a strong letter.

-For more info regarding cover letters, visit the Career Services website.
+For more information regarding cover letters, visit the SPDC website.